Aerijo/tree-sitter-nd/README.md

     Q(a)
 ```

 The guard lines up with the block it is local to.
 All guards must be declared at the top of their block.
-Multiple guards in a single block (if ever mecessary) can be defined like so.
+Multiple guards in a single block (if ever necessary) can be defined like so.
 No particular method is enforced, so this is a stylistic choice (for now).

 ```nd
 A x .
 P(x) -> Q(x)